btaylor30/bryntaylor.com/_posts/services/2013-10-03-total-restyle.md

 An entire session devoted to combining your new purchases with your current wardrobe to create new outfits for every facet of your life.

 - ### Photo Lookbook
-You'll receive a personalized look book that features high-res photos of your new ensembles.
+You'll receive a personalized lookbook that features high-res photos of your new ensembles.

 ***